COMS4115-orlang/orlang/Lambda/README.md

     f (g x 2 - 3) ((\z -> z + 1) y)
   ```

-- **Type System**: We have implemented a variant of the Hindly-Milner type system via Algorithm W. We can infer
+- **Type System**: We have implemented a variant of the Hindley-Milner type system via Algorithm W. We can infer
   types and check for type errors at compilation time.
 To support this, we have implemented a `unification` module.
   In particular, our implementation obeys the limitation of HM that polymorphism can only be introduced via `let`
   bindings (i.e. let polymorphism), with every other construct - lambdas, most importantly - being monomorphic.
 Additionally,